rohil1405/credit-card-fraud-detection/README.md

 # Credit-Card-Fraud-Detection
-Credit Card Fraud Detection using Decision tree,XGBoost Classifier and Support vector machine.
+Credit Card Fraud Detection using Decision tree, XGBoost Classifier and Support vector machine.

 It is important that credit card companies are able to recognize fraudulent credit card transactions so that customers are not charged for items that they did not purchase.